 Now it’s time to take a look at the leaked benchmark score of all three flagship processors.
 These have been compiled from various online sources.

-Based on the AnTuTu and Geekbench scores alone, the MediaTek Dimensity 9400 seems to be the most powerful processor in all three benchmarks.
-Although we don’t have the GFX Bench score for the 8 Gen 4 yet, the Dimensity 9400 beats the 8 Gen 4 and A18 Pro with almost a 3.5 million score on AnTuTu and a much superior multi-core score in Geekbench.
+Based on the AnTuTu and Geekbench scores alone, the Snapdragon 8 Elite seems to be the most powerful processor in all three benchmarks.
+The Snapdragon 8 Elite beats the Dimensity 9400 and A18 Pro with a 3 million score on AnTuTu and a much superior multi-core score in Geekbench.
 However, the A18 Pro has the fastest single-core score in the same Geekbench benchmark.

-A new leak has revealed that the Dimensity 9400 beats the A18 Pro in 1440p in the Aztec GFXBench achieving 134 FPS compared to 72 FPS on the A18 Pro.
-Even last year’s Snapdragon 8 Gen 3 outpaces the A18 Pro with 95 FPS.
+The Dimensity 9400 beats the A18 Pro in 1440p in the Aztec GFXBench, achieving 134 FPS compared to 72 FPS on the A18 Pro and even the Snapdragon 8 Elite, which just achieves 120 FPS.

-Starting with the Apple A18 Pro, it boasts a 16-core Neural Engine that powers the Apple Intelligence features in the Apple iPhone 16 Pro models.
+Starting with the Apple A18 Pro boasts a 16-core Neural Engine that powers the Apple Intelligence features in the Apple iPhone 16 Pro models.
 This offers better AI performance and future-proofing for things Apple has introduced.

 Similarly, the Dimensity 9400 relies on the NPU 890, which consumes 35 per cent less energy and can perform on-device tasks in LLM models upto 80 per cent faster.